 The following images are unedited RAW files showing actual outcomes of varying shutter speeds without changes due to photo editing.

 Best for fast-moving objects that need to be sharp, without motion blur.

 Requires more light in the scene, wider f-stop, or higher ISO.

 1/1000th Second Shutter Speed – Backpacking in the Canyonlands of Utah

 Shutter Speed Range: 1/500th – 1/250th Second

-- This range of fast shutter speeds is used to photograph quickly moving objects, achieving sharp focus, without motion blur, with less ambient light in the scene.
+Great for quickly moving objects, achieving sharp focus, without motion blur, with less ambient light in the scene.

 1/250th Second Shutter Speed – Glacier Climbing in Iceland

 Shutter Speed Range: 1/125th – 1/15th Second